DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 The top result, DNA-binding genes, showed rare variants (singletons) observed/expected = 1, but pLoF observed/expected = 0.5.
 This comparison is made to show that:
-- This biological mechanism cannot tollerate damaging pLoF variants (pLoF/bp).
+- This biological mechanism cannot tollorate damaging pLoF variants (pLoF/bp).
 - And even though pLoF are usually very rare, this does not account for the lack of observations - rare/novel variants that are non-pLoF are present (proportion of singletons).